Absolute Proof: Sequels

-Over the next several months, Lindell released Scientific Proof, an hour-long interview with Douglas G. Frank; Absolute Interference, a two-hour-long documentary starring Michael Flynn, which The Dispatch fact check says "recycles many familiar voter fraud claims that lack evidence"; and Absolutely 9-0, a 26-minute-long interview with an anonymous "white hat hacker" who purported to show packet captures from voting machines used in the 2020 election.
+In the months following the release of the film in February 2021, Lindell released Scientific Proof, an hour-long interview with Douglas G. Frank; Absolute Interference, a two-hour-long documentary starring Michael Flynn, which The Dispatch fact check says "recycles many familiar voter fraud claims that lack evidence"; and Absolutely 9-0, a 26-minute-long interview with an anonymous "white hat hacker" who purported to show packet captures from voting machines used in the 2020 election.
 In reality, the data presented was a hex-encoded version of publicly available voter registration data from Pennsylvania.
+In November 2021 Lindell also interviewed Trump himself at Mar-a-Lago which was later broadcast on Right Side Broadcasting Network during which Trump expressed support for Lindell's idea to melt down Dominion voting machines to turn them into prison bars.

 "Cyber Symposium"

 On August 10, 11, and 12, 2021, Lindell hosted a "cyber symposium" in Sioux Falls, South Dakota, which he promised would produce "irrefutable evidence" for his claims that the election had been stolen by foreign hackers.
 However, the cyber expert he had hired to analyze his evidence said he could not confirm that claim.
 Lindell promised to make the purported packet captures available to attendees and offered a $5 million "bounty" to any attendee who could prove that they did not originate from the 2020 election.
 Just as the symposium was about to start on August 10, Lindell's website, LindellTV, was inoperative for about an hour – a problem Lindell says, without providing proof, was the result of a hack.
 Lindell had predicted that because of the irrefutable evidence his symposium would reveal, Trump would be recognized as the true winner of the 2020 election and reinstated as president on August 13, the day after his symposium ended.
 When that did not occur, he moved the predicted date of Trump's reinstatement to September 13, which also did not result in Trump being reinstated.
 The packet captures were never presented at the symposium and one attendee described Lindell's supposed evidence as "random garbage that wastes our time".
 Renowned election cybersecurity expert Harri Hursti, who attended the symposium, characterized the data presented as "a big fat nothing and a distraction".
+In April 2023, an arbitration panel unanimously awarded the $5 million "bounty" to cybersecurity expert Robert Zeidman, agreeing with Zeidman's assertion that Lindell had not produced any valid data from the 2020 election.
+Lindell subsequently refused to pay, resulting in Zeidman suing Lindell in an attempt to recover the award.